PatMulligan/nostrchat/README.md

 - Ordered products
 - The order ID
-- Customer's shipping address
+- Peer's shipping address
-- Customer's public key
+- Peer's public key
 - Invoice ID

 If applicable, you can set as shipped when shipping is processed.

-You also have a _Chat Box_ to chat with customer
+You also have a _Chat Box_ to chat with peer

 ![chat box](https://i.imgur.com/fhPP9IB.png)